Saudi Arabia's crown prince deposed

 Story highlights

-- Prince Mohammed will continue in his role as defense minister
+- Mohammed bin Salman will continue in his role as defense minister

 - He is the son of King Salman